debojyoti-tantra/Telegram-bot-TextToSpeechGenerator/README.md

 ## Features

 - **Text-to-Speech Conversion**: Converts any text message into a high-quality audio file.
+- **User Interaction Logging**: Keeps a log of user interactions, including messages sent to the bot, for administrative purposes.
 - **Easy to Use**: Simply send a message to the bot, and it will reply with the audio.
 - **/start Command**: A welcoming message to guide new users.
 - **Command Suggestions**: Suggests the `/start` command when the user types `/`.